 I want to ask three or four questions about this passage: the first, is this a prescription for divorce?
 I ask that question because some do use this passage as a prescription for divorce.
 They find themselves married to unbelievers.
 They use this passage, Ezra 10, to provide justification for divorce.
 I said last week that Paul addresses that scenario — not the scenario of Ezra 10, but he does address the issue of someone who is a believer, who has come to be a believer after he is married.
 And if the unbeliever deserts that marriage, then divorce is permissible, though reconciliation would be preferable.

 That's not the situation that's being envisaged here.
 These men, presumably believers but certainly within the covenant community of Israel as Ezra defines it, have knowingly and wittingly gone outside of the faithful in order to marry.
 That's an entirely different scenario.
 We have to remember that Malachi is a contemporary prophet of Ezra, and Malachi says in the second chapter, “God hates divorce.”
-God allows divorce; He allows divorce because of the hardness of the human heart.
+God allows divorce

 And the Bible, and those who have carefully studied the Bible — our forefathers and predecessors, and writers of our Confession of Faith, here in this church — have suggested that there are two grounds for divorce.
 One is unfaithfulness or adultery, and the other is willful desertion.
 Neither of those cases are here in this passage, so what we have is not a case where there is grounds for divorce as we understand it.